-3.00 Definitions

-Degree-seeking students are admitted to Concordia University Texas in one of the following categories:
+3.00 Definitions Degree-seeking students are admitted to Concordia University Texas in one of the following categories: Page 13 2010-2011 Catalog

-- First time college freshmen: Students who will graduate from high school (including GED and nonaccredited high schools) in the same year as enrollment in college OR who have not completed 18 hours of college level work - Transfer students: Students who graduated from high school prior to the date of application AND have completed at least 18 hours of college level work - International students: Students who need an I-20 issued in order to apply for an F-1 visa to attend school in the United States.
-Note: students who are not US citizens, but do not need an I-20, can apply as either freshmen or transfer students above. - Non-Degree Seeking Students: Students who have earned a baccalaureate degree or have completed at least 18 semester hours of course work and wish to take courses for the purpose of personal enrichment or for employment and/or promotion opportunities - Readmits or Former students: Students who have not attended Concordia University Texas for one complete academic year, defined as two regular academic semesters (summer terms for non year-round programs are not included) and must reapply for admission to resume their studies.
-See the admissions guidelines in this catalog for instructions and eligibility for Readmission.
+- First time college freshmen: Students who will graduate from high school (including GED and non-accredited high schools) in the same year as enrollment in college OR who have not completed 12 hours of college level work. - Transfer students: Students who graduated from high school prior to the date of application AND have completed at least 12 hours of college level work OR students who hold an Associate of Applied Science (AAS) degree and are seeking admission to the Bachelor of Applied Arts and Sciences. - International students: Students who need an I-20 issued in order to apply for an F-1 visa to attend school in the United States.
+Note: students who are not US citizens, but do not need an I-20, can apply as either freshmen or transfer students above. - Non-Degree Seeking Students: Students who have earned a baccalaureate degree or have completed at least 18 semester hours of course work and wish to take courses for the purpose of personal enrichment or for employment and/or promotion opportunities. - Readmits or Former students: Students, who have not attended Concordia University Texas for one complete academic year, defined as three academic semesters and must reapply for admission to resume their studies.
+See the admissions guidelines in this catalog for instructions and eligibility for Readmission. - Graduate students: Students who have earned a baccalaureate degree and wish to takes courses to earn either a Master's of Education or Master's of Business Administration.
+Students who already hold a Master's degree and are seeking certification as a Principal or Reading Specialist in the State of Texas.